 But as it is said, everything comes with its own pros and cons.
 Let’s have a quick look at a few cons that this approach might have:

-In case, you do not have trusted content writers, this might prove to be an additional overhead, but at the end, it is worth it!
+In case, you do not have trusted content writers, this might prove to be an additional overhead, but in the end, it is worth it!